David Dastmalchian

+Dastmalchian has appeared in three films directed by Denis Villeneuve: Prisoners (2013), Blade Runner 2049 (2017), and Dune (2021).
+Although he is best known for his work as a character actor, Dastmalchian had leading roles in the 2014 semi-autobiographical film Animals, which he wrote, and the 2023 horror film Late Night with the Devil, which he produced.
+In 2025, he played Gurathin, one of the main characters in the Apple TV+ series Murderbot, had a guest appearance on Dexter: Resurrection, and portrayed Mr. 3 in the Netflix series One Piece.

-Early life and career
+Early life

-David Dastmalchian was born on July 21, 1975, in Allentown, Pennsylvania, to Priscilla (née Doran; 1941–2020) and Hossein Dastmalchian (1937–2021), an Iranian-American engineer who worked at engineering firm Black & Veatch.
+David Dastmalchian was born on July 21, 1975, in Allentown, Pennsylvania, to Priscilla and Hossein Dastmalchian.
+His father was an Iranian-American engineer who worked at the engineering firm Black & Veatch.
 He has two sisters and a brother.
-His parents divorced, which he described as "tumultuous", and both remarried.
-He was raised in Overland Park, Kansas, where he attended Shawnee Mission South High School, becoming part of the drama club.
+His parents divorced, which he described as "tumultuous", and both later remarried.
+He was raised in Overland Park, Kansas, where he attended Shawnee Mission South High School from which he graduated in 1994, having been part of the drama club.
 He described growing up in the Kansas City metropolitan area as "very traditional in one sense, and a conservative community that also had a rad, fringe, artistic, progressive tribe of people who were finding connectivity through the arts and the culture of KC and the surrounding suburbs."

 In his childhood, Dastmalchian developed vitiligo, for which he suffered ridicule from his peers.
 Consequently, he experienced depression throughout his childhood.
 Growing up, he enjoyed football, theater, and comics.
+He would mow lawns, saving money to buy comics.
 He studied at The Theatre School at DePaul University and graduated in 1999.
 Prior to beginning his career as an actor, he dealt with a heroin addiction for five years.
 He wrote about his experiences in his screenplay, Animals, and continues to advocate for mental health and substance abuse treatment programs.
 Shortly after becoming sober, he worked at a seafood restaurant in Kansas City.
 He was also briefly a fisherman in Alaska.